Successfully Sell Your Business in 10 Steps

 Engage an outside professional to insulate you from the selling process.
-A Sunbelt Business Broker will separate emotions from sound business decisions, this process will often get you a higher price than you might obtain on your own.
-Your Sunbelt Broker will also insist on confidentiality to protect you and your business.
-Your Sunbelt Business Broker will help you in the following:
+A Sunbelt Business Broker and Business Brokers South Agent will separate emotions from sound business decisions; this process will often get you a higher price than you might obtain on your own.
+Your Broker will also insist on confidentiality to protect you and your business.
+Your Sunbelt Business Broker and BBSouth Agent will help you in the following:

 - Establishing a Fair Market Value.

 - Prepare marketing strategies to present your business properly.

 - Screen and educate buyers.

 - Show your business discretely and confidentially.

 Once you have decided to sell, and after talking with your Broker, gather the information needed to market and show your business.
 Don’t be intimidated by your numbers, just pull together what you have and are willing to disclose.
 The following are the key items: